 Are you an exclusive pumper with a baby past the newborn stage?
-Below are some FAQs about exclusively pumping for an older baby (over three months old):
+Below are some FAQs about exclusively pumping for an older baby (over three months old).

 How often should I pump?

 If your baby is on the younger side and hasn’t started solids yet, or if supply is an issue for you, you might want to pump six or seven times per day.
 If your baby is older and less reliant on breast milk, or if you have oversupply, you could try going down to two to four pumping sessions per day.

-For reference, here is how many times I pumped each day with my son at different ages (here are some sample pumping schedules):
+For reference, here are the number of times I pumped each day with my son at different ages (here are some sample pumping schedules):

 - 3 months: 5 pumping sessions per day (6am, 9am, noon, 3pm, 10pm)